 The MA Serial Storytelling takes place every two years.
-The third cohort starts on September 25, 2017.
+The fourth cohort starts on winter semester 2019/2020.

 Duration: 2 years (4 semesters)

 Residency: With 120 ECTS the MA Serial Storytelling is a full-time M.A..
 Attendance runs for 11 weeks each semester for the first three semesters.
 During the fourth semester students will focus on their master’s thesis, which is why attendance in Cologne will be required only for the colloquium, optional bridging Workshops, and the final presentations (approx. 6 weeks).